 Converting a conventional gasoline vehicle to one that runs on E85 is technically possible.
-However, at this time only originally manufactured FFVs are certified by the
+FFV conversions need to be done by authorized companies and require certification by the U.S. Environmental Protection Agency (EPA) or the

-Environmental Protection Agency (EPA) to run on E85.
-FFV conversions need to be done by authorized companies and require certification by the EPA or the California Air Resources Board.
-Using non-certified conversions is illegal and may affect warranties.
+California Air Resources Board.
+Using noncertified conversions is illegal and may affect warranties.

-For more information on the vehicle conversion process, refer to the EPA's Updated Certification Guidance for Alternative Fuel Converters on its Web site at www.epa.gov/ otaq/cert/dearmfr/cisd0602.pdf.
+For more information on the vehicle conversion process, refer to the EPA's Updated Certification Guidance for Alternative Fuel Converters on its Web site at www.epa.gov/otag/cert/dearmfr/ cisd0602.pdf.